 Dining on cruise ships, particularly in formal restaurants, is often done in groups.
 Large tables seat a number of passengers who may not have met before.
 For this reason, consider your fellow diners and arrive at your specific dining time (if allocated) on schedule.
 You won’t be well-liked if you hold your fellow diners up each night by arriving outside of your designated time slot.

 If you are going to be late, let the restaurant staff know with plenty of notice so that they can arrange an alternate time for you to dine.
-Other etiquette tips can be found here.

-Still have questions about a cruise or considering where you should go in Fiji?
+Still, have questions about a cruise or considering where you should go in Fiji?
 Talk to us at Captain Cook Cruises and find a cruise that’s right for you.
 Contact us here.